Cap-go/tutorials/src/content/plugins-tutorials/file-opener.git.md

 ---
-"title": "Using @capacitor-community/file-opener Package", "description": "Step-by-step guide to using the @capacitor-community/file-opener package to open PDF files on Android devices.", "created_at": "August 25, 2023",
+"title": "Using @capacitor-community/file-opener Package" "description": "Step-by-step guide to using the @capacitor-community/file-opener package to open PDF files on Android devices."
+"created_at": "August 25, 2023"
-"published": true,
+"published": true
 "slug": "file-opener-git"
 ---